javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-garbage-collection/article.md

 - Garbage collection is performed automatically.
 We cannot force or prevent it.
 - Objects are retained in memory while they are reachable.
-- Being referenced is not the same as being reachable (from a root): a pack of interlinked objects can become unreachable as a whole.
+- Being referenced is not the same as being reachable (from a root): a pack of interlinked objects can become unreachable as a whole, as we've seen in the example above.

 Modern engines implement advanced algorithms of garbage collection.